shraddhamhatre113/linux-introduction/readme.md

 &rarr; community

-* ## Introduction

-&rarr;LINUX Kernel was developed by linus torvaldasat the university of Helsinki in finland.

 &rarr;Linux is like unix operating sytem that was design to provide personal computer.

 &rarr;Linux has reputation as a very effiecient and fast performing system.